Setup and Print

 — Macro@base(system::PowerSystem, power, voltage)

-By default, the units for base power and base voltages are set to volt-ampere (VA) and volt (V), but you can modify the prefixes using the macro.
+By default, the units for base power and base voltages are set to volt-ampere (VA) and volt (V), but users can modify the prefixes using the macro.

 Prefixes must be specified according to the SI prefixes and should be included with the unit of power